lewis-king/advent-of-code-2024/README.md

 Part 2 - Solved first time

 Moral of this one - take extra care when formatting the information required for the LLM to do its job.
 We pass in a sequence of text, and if that sequence contains different sources/information types you should try to ensure they are separated.
 This was particularly important for the LLM to understand the sample inputs scope.

+### Day9
+LLM really struggling here, looks like it's close to a solution but I need to human debug a bit to understand where it's failing...
+TBD

+### Day10
+Part 1 & 2 solved first time